Hello and welcome to my K2 Formula bindings review.

 The Formulas are great for anyone looking for a solid all round binding, that is responsive but that comes with a reasonable price-tag.

-They’re a good bit less than the average price of the bindings I looked at in this category but still provide good response.
+They’re a little less than the average price of the bindings I looked at in this category but still provide really reasonable response.
 If you like to carve the groomers or hunt for powder off them, but don’t want to or can’t afford to pay as much as you normally would for this kind of binding, then the Formulas are worth looking at.

 Not for beginners – too stiff for beginners, in my opinion.
 And not for those that ride predominantly freestyle, IMO – I’d recommend something with better board feel for that.